-\\ Students who meet eligibility criteria may elect Summer Term Abroad (TA4089), International Co-op (BU4099) or Summer Work Abroad (IB4020, BU4096), Otherwise, students must take one International Business course and two courses selected from the College of Business or the School of Technology.
+\ Students who meet eligibility criteria may elect Summer Term Abroad (TA4089), International Co-op (BU4099) or Summer Work Abroad (IB4020, BU4096).
+Otherwise, students must take three courses selected from the College of Business, the School of Arts & Sciences or the School of Technology to create a concentration.